fbeltrao/aksjobscheduler/ReadMe.md

 The code found in this repository has 2 components:

-- Jobs API (/server)
+- **Jobs API (/server)**\
+Web API to manage jobs.
+Executing of new jobs is redirect depending on the thresholds defined for local cluster workloads.\
+The implementation uses the Kubernetes API to schedule jobs.
+State is obtained from native kubernetes objects and metadata.\
+Job input file is copied to Azure Storage.
+Index files are created to enable parallelism in job execution.

-- Job Worker (/workers/dotnet)
+- **Job Worker (/workers/dotnet)**\
+Sample implementation of job worker.

-Starting a new job requires using the Jobs API.
-The POST request should upload a file like the example below:
+Starting a new job requires sending a file through the Jobs API.
+A post request to http://api-url/jobs with the input file (as upload file like the example below) creates a job:

 ```json
 { "id": "1", "value1": 3123, "value2": 321311, "op": "+" }